mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-subprocess.rst

 On Windows subprocesses are provided by :class:`ProactorEventLoop` only (default), :class:`SelectorEventLoop` has no subprocess support.

+On UNIX *child watchers* are used for subprocess finish waiting, see :ref:`asyncio-watchers` for more info.

+.. versionchanged:: 3.8

+   UNIX switched to use :class:`ThreadedChildWatcher` for spawning subprocesses from different threads without any limitation.

+   Spawning a subprocess with *inactive* current child watcher raises :exc:`RuntimeError`.

 Note that alternative event loop implementations might have own limitations;
 please refer to their documentation.